crowdfightcovid19/req-550-Syria/README.md

 Please describe here the contents of your folders, eg.

+* `docs`: Documents related to the model (e.g. documentation).
     * `papers`: Modelling-related scientific papers, it would be better looking for an external folder.
 * `manuscripts`: For the moment  there is just a bib file.
 We may consider working in Overleaf.
 * `src`: Source files
 * `bin`: Binary files